Dina Brodsky: Curatorial projects

-Charity Work
+Other activities

-Dina Brodsky has used her art and platform to raise money and facilitate change through social impact.
+Brodsky has used her art and platform to raise money and facilitate change through social impact.

-Blue Review Art Prize

-Dina Brodsky curates the popular Instagram page for Fine Artists 'Blue Review' and in 2021 created the Blue Review Art Prize.
+Brodsky curates the popular Instagram page for Fine Artists Blue Review and in 2021 created the Blue Review Art Prize.
 With this prize, Brodsky raised $15,000 for the charity Feeding America and $10,000 in prizes to participating artists.

-Birds for Sofia

 In August 2020, Dina Brodsky launched an Instagram campaign to raise funds to help Russian Baby Sofia Darbiyan who was diagnosed with Spinal Muscular Atrophy (SMA).
 This was a diagnosis that was fatal and the medicine that could save her life had to be administered by the time the baby was 2 years old, it was not covered by health insurance, and cost 2.1 million dollars.
 Brodsky launched a campaign on Instagram called #BirdsforSofia where artists would donate an image of their artwork and raise funds and awareness of this disease.
 In less than one month, thousands of artists participated in the viral campaign -the funding was secured for the life-saving medicine.
 Many of the artworks were also selected to be exhibited at Sugarlift Gallery in New York City where they were sold and proceeds went to funding to research Spinal Muscular Atrophy.

 In June 2021, a second campaign for another baby, Darina Sorokina, with SMA was started.
 This time, artists could donate an image of their artwork towards an NFT that would be auctioned off to raise the funds for the life saving medication.
 Since then Birds for Sofia became a registered non-profit organization through which artists donate funds and artwork to support both medical research and individual children who need medical funds.
 To this day, Birds for Sofia has helped other children with rare medical diseases.